dougrday/frontend-libraries/docs/findings.md

 - ✔ Easy to learn and use
 - ✔ Powerful and customizable
 - ✔ Performant and fast
-- ✔ Hooks allow you to compose and reuse common patterns
+- ✔ Hooks promote composition and pattern reuse

 Cons